utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 Defining a generic plot function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A plot function can then be defined via the following signature and the :py:func:`~dantro.plot.utils.is_plot_func.is_plot_func` decorator:
+A plot function can then be defined via the following signature and the :py:func:`~dantro.plot.utils.plot_func.is_plot_func` decorator:

 .. testcode::